JeremyTCD/DevOps.ContDeployer/ReadMe.md

 - All interactions with PipelinesCE are done through a C# API rather than a DSL
 - Plugins are Nuget packages
 - Scripting is done in C#
+- A single pipeline handles everything from building to deploying
 ### Modularity and reusability
 PipelinesCE facilitates reusability through a modular architecture.
 - Plugins are easy to write and use